openMF/web-app/.github/CONTRIBUTING.md

 Each active repository has its own channel to direct questions to.
 Also join the [official gitter channel](https://gitter.im/openMF/mifos) of Mifos.

-Remember that this is an inclusive community, commited to creating a safe, positive environment.
+Remember that this is an inclusive community, committed to creating a safe, positive environment.
 See the whole [Code of Conduct](CODE_OF_CONDUCT.md) and please follow it in all your interactions with the project.

 ## Submitting or Requesting an Issue/Enhancement